 - Guide Dogs for the Blind

-Having comprehensive and accessible information that helps passengers prepare for their journey through the airport in advance of travel is really important, we are reviewing how this can be improved to make your journey easier.
+Having comprehensive and accessible information that helps passengers prepare for their journey through the airport in advance of travel is incredibly important.
+A guide that provides advice and tips will be available to download from our website soon.

 Some downloads require Adobe® Reader®